CoalitionEngine/Coalition-Engine/README.md

 > Stable : When the feature is **completly** done and stable, It will move to the Stable branch.
 This branch is basically deprecated, you should not use this branch.

-You are on the Bleeding Edge branch, This branch will have very unstable, unreliable builds.
-Yeah, most likely.
+You are on the Beta branch.
+This branch will get somewhat more stable engine builds than Bleeding-Edge.

 If you're lucky, you may get at least an useful build.